TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

             *   :typoscript:`full`: contains the entire locale (also the default if no subkey is specified)

+        The :typoscript:`locale` property represents the language, country, and character encoding settings for TYPO3.
+It is a composite value, such as "en_US.UTF-8", which can be dissected into different components via subkeys for more precise language and location specifications.

     :typoscript:`navigationTitle`
         The label to be used within language menus.